 Figure 4: A block diagram of the power distribution system on the robot.

 All of the robot’s power is distributed using DIN rail power distribution blocks.
 These blocks are modular, insulated, and compact.
-The robot has two DC voltage buses (24 volt DC, and 13.8 volt DC) and a single ground block.
-Although previous robots in this lab had a 5 volt DC bus, it was minimally used, and for this robot all circuitry requiring a 5 volt supply is powered from the 13.8 volt bus using dedicated regulators.
+The robot has two DC voltage buses (24 volt DC, and 13.8 volt DC) and a single ground block..
 In addition to these main voltage buses, several parts of the robot have their own power regulators and supplies.

 The robot’s main voltage rail is a 24 volt DC bus supplied by two 12 volt batteries in series.
 This 24 volt bus is required by the Invacare wheelchair base’s drive system, and the Invacare wheelchair base includes the batteries that supply the bus.
-The batteries are connected in series with a 120 amp main resettable circuit breaker, which also serves as the main power switch for the robot.
+The batteries are connected in series with a 120 amp resettable circuit breaker, which also serves as the main power switch for the robot.
 In addition to the robot’s drivetrain, the robot’s PC, LIDAR, and the National Instruments cRIO are all powered directly from the 24 volt DC bus.

 Because the cRIO is a critical component of the drivetrain and the inductive kick of the motors can cause significant noise on the 24 volt DC bus, a peak-detector circuit is used to protect the cRIO from voltage droop on the 24 volt rail.